-Students accepted into the MD/PhD program initially will complete first and second year course requirements for the MD program.
+Students accepted into the MD/PhD program will initially complete first and second year course requirements for the MD program.
 During that time, they will concurrently complete the requirements for BMR 785 (Introduction to Research).
 After passing the USMLE Step I exam at the end of year two, students will begin their Ph.D. coursework and research.
-The graduate portion of the MD/ PhD is 3 to 4 years of research, which is then followed by the third and fourth year of the medical program.
+The graduate portion of the MD/PhD is up to three to four years of research, which is then followed by the third and fourth year of the medical program.